symbol/symbol-docs/source/concepts/transaction.rst

 * **Minimize-fees**: Philanthropic nodes.
 Include first transactions that other nodes do not want to include.
 * **Maximize-fees**: Most common in public networks.
 Include first transactions with higher fees.

-By default, the fee is paid in ``XEM``, the underlying currency of the NEM network.
+By default, the fee is paid in ``cat.currency``, the underlying currency of the NEM network.
 Private chains can edit the configuration of the network to eliminate fees, or use another :doc:`mosaic <mosaic>` that better suits their needs.

 .. _transaction-signature: